BinomialLLC/basis_universal/README.md

 [PVRTexTool](https://www.imgtec.com/developers/powervr-sdk-tools/pvrtextool/)

-For the maximum possible achievable quality with the current former and encoder, use (remove -srgb for non-photographic images):
+For the maximum possible achievable quality with the current former and encoder, use:

-`basisu x.png -srgb -slower -max_endpoint_clusters 8192 -max_selector_clusters 7936 -no_selector_rdo -no_auto_global_sel_pal`
+`basisu x.png -slower -max_endpoints 16128 -max_selectors 16128 -no_selector_rdo -no_auto_global_sel_pal`

 ### WebGL test